PigeonProtocolConsortium/pigeon-spec/message_format.md

 temperature:"22.0C"
 ```

-Body entries are defined by user and contain key/value pairs of application-specific data.
+Body entries are defined by the user and contain key/value pairs of application-specific data.
 When a key/value pair represents something other than an identity, blob or message ID, a string is used.
 Strings can be used for any type of data that does not fit into the other three categories.
 Strings must be less than or equal to 128 characters in length.
 The example above is the most simple kind of body entry.
 It specifies an arbitrary string representing the current temperature.

+The protocol does not dictate the format of strings (ie: there is no 1st class JSON support).
+The meaning and formatting of a string is the responsibility of the application.

 ### Lines 8: Entry Referencing a Blob

 EXAMPLE:

 ```
-webcam_photo:&FV0FJ0YZADY7C5JTTFYPKDBHTZJ5JVVP5TCKP0605WWXYJG4VMRG.sha256
+webcam_photo:FILE.FV0FJ0YZADY7C5JTTFYPKDBHTZJ5JVVP5TCKP0605WWXYJG4VMRG
 ```

 Applications may attach files to messages in the form of blobs.
 Blobs are referenced using a blob multihash.

- * Starts with a `&` character.
- * Ends with `.sha256`
- * Contains exactly 52 characters between the `&` and `.sha256` parts.
-This is a SHA256 hash of the blob's content, represented in Crockford Base 32 encoding.

 A blob is referenced in a message's key or value.
 A client will include a blob's content in a "bundle" (explained later).
+This ensures that a feed's peers get a copy of the file that a message references.

 ### Lines 9: Entry Referencing a Peer's Identity

 EXAMPLE:

 ```
-weather_reported_by:@0DC253VW8RP4KGTZP8K5G2TAPMDRNA6RX1VHCWX1S8VJ67A213FM
+weather_reported_by:USER.GGP2VX0ZN41EYXMN81YB0Q4AEKRCVZ5RD1F1PHPY3748HAZSHZC4
 ```

-A message may reference other identities (or its own identity) by using an identity sigil either in the key or value portion of the entry.
+A message may reference other identities (or its own identity) by using an identity multihash either in the key or value portion of the entry.

 This is analogous to "social tagging" seen in many social networks.

 ### Lines 10: Empty Carriage Return (Footer Start)